badgib/ASimpleCompass/README.md

 ### commands ###

-* sailwin - toggles the window visibility
+* !sailwin - toggles the window visibility
-* sailpos - resets the window position
+* !sailpos - resets the window position
-* sailres - resets the heading
+* !sailres - resets the heading